 As God’s people, we are called to oneness in Christ, which compels us beyond our differences.
 Yet, most of us, even as servants joined in the calling to the ministry of Jesus Christ, see the world very differently for reasons of life experience, biblical interpretation, and our prevailing human condition.
 Because of this, we are prone to disagree with and distance ourselves from those who are culturally, denominationally, and ethnically distinct from us.
 UniteBoston overcomes these obstacles that prevent us from truly knowing one another by nurturing relational connections and agape love throughout the diversity of Boston’s Christian community.
 With over 670 Christian churches in the metro Boston area, and an estimated 3,000 in the target area of Greater Boston (Highway 128 Beltway), the Christian community needs a means of connecting together in order to more effectively reach the city with the gospel of Jesus Christ.

-We envision Boston’s biggest needs being met by the Church.
-We envision the transformation of the city of Boston by connecting people to Jesus and His causes.
+The citywide Church is the best witness to Jesus: We envision the transformation of the city of Boston by connecting people to Jesus and His causes.

 Statement of Faith

 We believe in one God, the Father Almighty, Maker of heaven and earth, and of all things visible and invisible.
 And in one Lord Jesus Christ, the only-begotten Son of God, begotten of the Father before all worlds; God of God, Light of Light, very God of very God; begotten, not made, being of one substance with the Father, by whom all things were made.